Karltommy/WL-SLAM/README.md

 ```

 ## 3. Rosbag
-Here we provide a rosbag in the corridor scene.
+We provide a package in the corridor scene to facilitate the running of our algorithm.
 Please click the link to acquire this bag file:

 ## 4. Run